Trowbridge & Livingston

-Trowbridge & Livingston was an architectural practice based in New York City in the early 20th-century.
-The firm's partners were Samuel Beck Parkman Trowbridge and Goodhue Livingston.
+Trowbridge & Livingston was an architecture firm based in New York City, active from 1897 to 1925.
+The firm's partners were Breck Trowbridge and Goodhue Livingston.
+They were successors to the firm Trowbridge, Colt & Livingston, founded in 1894 but dissolved in 1897 when Stockton B. Colt left the partnership.

-Often commissioned by well-heeled clients, much of the firm's work was built in the Upper East Side and Financial District neighborhoods of New York.
-Founded in 1894, the firm became known for its commercial, public, and institutional buildings, many in a Beaux Arts or neoclassical style.
+Often commissioned by well-heeled clients, much of the firm's work was built on the Upper East Side and Financial District neighborhoods of New York.
+The firm became known for its commercial, civic, and institutional buildings, many designed in a Beaux Arts or neoclassical style.
 Some examples are the B. Altman and Company Building (1905), J. P. Morgan Building (1913), and the Oregon State Capitol (1938).

-Partner biographies
+Biographies of the partners

+Breck Trowbridge

-Trowbridge (1862–1925), was the fourth of eight children born to William Petit Trowbridge and Lucy Parkman Trowbridge.
+Samuel Breck Parkman Trowbridge was born in New York City on May 20, 1862, the fourth of eight children of William Petit Trowbridge and Lucy Parkman Trowbridge.
 His father was a military engineer who oversaw construction of Fort Totten Battery, and repairs to Fort Schuyler during the American Civil War.
-After the War, he became professor of mechanical engineering at Yale's Sheffield Scientific School in 1871, then at the Columbia School of Mines in 1877.
-The younger Trowbridge studied at Trinity College in Hartford, Connecticut.
-On graduating in 1883, he attended Columbia University, and later studied abroad at the American School of Classical Studies in Athens and at the École des Beaux-Arts in Paris.
-On his return to New York, he entered the office of George B. Post.
-Trowbridge worked in the firm for over 30 years, until his death in 1925.
+After the war, he became a professor of mechanical engineering at Yale's Sheffield Scientific School in 1871, then at the Columbia School of Mines in 1877.

+The younger Trowbridge graduated in 1883 from Trinity College in Hartford, Connecticut, and in 1886 from Columbia University's School of Architecture.
+After further study abroad at the American School of Classical Studies in Athens and at the École des Beaux-Arts in Paris, he returned to New York where he worked in the office of George B. Post for four years, before practicing in partnership from 1894 with Livingston and Stockton B. Colt, and from 1897 with Livingston, after Colt left the firm.
+Trowbridge died of pneumonia at his home in New York City on January 29, 1925.

-Goodhue Livingston (1867–1951), from a distinguished family of colonial New York, received his undergraduate and graduate degrees from Columbia during the same period Trowbridge was at the school.
+Goodhue Livingston

+Goodhue Livingston was born in New York City on February 23, 1867, the son of Robert Edward Livingston and his wife, Susan DePeyster.
+He graduated from Columbia College (1888), and from Columbia University's School of Mines (1892).